AmitKammar/git-class/README.md

 # git-class
-This is master branch initial commit.
+This is master branch initial commit By Amit GitHub.